santos-al/Regex-AS-M17/RegEx tutorial/gist-template.md

-# RegEx Tutorial: Mathcing a URL
+# RegEx Tutorial: Matching a URL

 Regular expressions, aka regex, are a specific sequence of characters that are used to define search patterns.
 They are universal and accessible to any programming language such as JavaScript, Python, and C++ just to name a few.
 Not are they very useful for finding specific patterns in text, but also in verfiying user input in applications.
 If you want to create a program that requires a user to input an email, username, and password you can use regular expression to check if the user input meets a specific pattern.
 For example, if you want to only accept password with a certain character length you can create a regular expression to check if the user input matches that criteria.